 by Henrich Greve*

-*a Professor of Entrepreneurship and the Rudolf and Valeria Maag Chaired Professor in Entrepreneurship, a co-author of Network Advantage: How to Unlock Value from Your Alliances and Partnerships
+*Professor of Entrepreneurship at INSEAD and the Rudolf and Valeria Maag Chaired Professor in Entrepreneurship, a co-author of Network Advantage: How to Unlock Value from Your Alliances and Partnerships

 **first published in: knowledge.insead.edu